dentonzhou/dzblog/my_posts/dev/letting-good-bots-in.md

 According to Google's documentation, any IP with reverse DNS mask ending in `.google.com`  or `.googlebot.com` is a valid.
 We can therefore conclude that the IP above belongs to a good bot and allow it to crawl OpenCourser without being subjected to our rate limiter.

-## Reverse DNS lookups are preferable to IP lookups
+## Reverse DNS lookups are preferable

 Reverse DNS lookups are superior to IP lookups in almost every way.
 The reasons for this boil down to ease of maintenance and accuracy.